How to Dye Easter Eggs with Cool Whip

 Bowl of whipped cream.

-Repeat this for each colour of Easter egg that you want to make.
+Repeat this for each color of Easter egg that you want to make.

 I actually ran out of Cool Whip halfway through this project, but I happened to have some frozen whipped topping in the freezer, so I let it thaw for a few minutes and mixed some of it in with the Cool Whip.